stevegrunwell/wp-client-reference/readme.txt

 = Can I change the name of the custom post type? =

 Yes!
 If you need to change the name of the custom post type (default is `client_reference`) you can do so in the "Article Options" page.
 This will also update the posts in `wp_posts` accordingly.

-== Installation ==

-1. Upload the `wp-client-reference` plugin directory to `/wp-content/plugins/`
-2. Activate the plugin
-3. (Optional) Adjust the plugin settings on the "Options" page under the "Help Articles" menu item